 In 2017, the Village of Midlothian requested technical assistance from CMAP to help advance recommendations from the RainReady Plan and 147th Street Corridor Plan by developing a stormwater management capital plan.
 With support from CMAP’s LTA program, the Village will identify and prioritize improvements and maintenance activities to include in Midlothian’s stormwater management program.
 The project will culminate in a stormwater management capital plan that identifies priority projects, estimated costs, and a timeline for completion to help the Village identify funding and strategically program its public dollars.

-The plan will be developed over approximately nine months.
-The first phase will involve an analysis of existing conditions, using information from past plans and data to assess flooding concerns and stormwater management needs in the community.
-The second phase involves the identification and prioritization of projects, followed by the development and adoption of the stormwater management capital plan.
+The plan was developed over approximately nine months.
+The first phase involved an analysis of existing conditions, using information from past plans and data to assess flooding concerns and stormwater management needs in the community.
+The second phase involved the identification and prioritization of projects, followed by the development and adoption of the stormwater management capital plan.